pwa-builder/pwa-studio/README.md

-## Welcome to the PWA Studio VSCode Extension

-The PWA Studio Code Extension brings commands and interface to VSCode that are specific to developing progressive web applications, turning your go-to developer environment into a PWA workshop.
-The extension includes functionality for:
+## Welcome!

+PWA Studio makes VSCode the BEST developer environment for building Progressive Web Apps.
+Using it, you can:

-* Starting a new PWA
+* Start building a brand new PWA using the [pwa-starter](https://aka.ms/pwa-starter) template
-* Converting an existing web app into a PWA
+* Convert an existing web app into a PWA
-* Managing your PWA's manifest and service workers
+* Audit your PWA to ensure it is app store ready and installable!
+* Publish your PWA to the web using [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/)
-* Packaging your PWA for the Microsoft, Google, and Apple Stores
+* Package your PWA for the Microsoft, Google, and Apple App Stores
-* **...and more!**
+* Generate a Service Worker so that your PWA works offline
+* Generate ALL the correct sized Icons for a PWA

 [Our documentation](https://github.com/pwa-builder/pwabuilder-vscode/wiki) contains all the info you need for working with the extension, including tutorials and more!

 [Found a bug?](https://github.com/pwa-builder/PWABuilder/issues/new/choose)

----

-## Getting the Extension

-The PWA Builder Code extension is available on the VSCode Extension Marketplace and can be downloaded [here.](https://marketplace.visualstudio.com/items?itemName=PWABuilder.pwa-studio)

-If you already have VS Code installed, clicking install will prompt you to open VS Code and take you right to the extension.
-If you don't have VS Code but want to try developing PWAs with the extension, you can download Code [here.](https://code.visualstudio.com/)

-You can also search the extension and download it from within VS Code.
-Just go to the Extensions tab and search for the extension.

----

 ## First Steps with PWA Studio